juliencrn/usehooks-ts/packages/usehooks-ts/src/useTernaryDarkMode/useTernaryDarkMode.md

 This React Hook offers you an interface to toggle and read the dark theme mode between three values.
 It uses internally [`useLocalStorage()`](/react-hook/use-local-storage) to persist the value and listens the OS color scheme preferences.

+If no value exists in local storage, it will default to `"system"`, though this can be changed by using the `defaultValue` hook parameter.

 Returned value

 - The `isDarkMode` is a boolean for the final outcome, to let you be able to use with your logic.